 This time I’m trying something completely different.
-It’s called Tres Leche Homemade Ice Cream.
-It means "three milks" (if my daughter’s first-year Spanish -language knowledge is correct.)
+It’s called Tres Leches Homemade Ice Cream.
+It means "three milks" (if my daughter’s first-year Spanish language knowledge is correct).
 Like the famously rich cake it is named after, this ice cream includes milk, cream and sweetened condensed milk.
 A trio of dairy delights practically assures me bragging rights in the battle of frozen confections.
 Just to add insult to injury, though, it’s finished with an added swirl of caramel sauce (homemade or not is your decision.)
 Honestly, it’s not even a fair fight, right?

-Meanwhile, separate the yolk from the egg whites.
+Meanwhile, separate the yolks from the egg whites.
 Save the egg whites for another use (egg white omelet, anyone?).

 Combine the eggs and egg yolks in a medium bowl and beat at high speed until thickened and pale yellow.

-Slowly whisk in ½ cup hot cream mixture into eggs.
-This helps warm the eggs up gently so they are less likely to curdle.
+Slowly whisk ½ cup hot cream mixture into eggs.
+This helps gently warm the eggs so they are less likely to curdle.

 Now turn the heat to low and cook this mixture, while stirring constantly, until it can coat the back of a spoon.